kdroidFilter/mines/.junie/guidelines.md

 ### Project Overview

-Mines is a Kotlin Multiplatform project with Compose Multiplatform for UI.
+Mines is a KMP Minesweeper clone with Compose Multiplatform for UI.
+It follows the typical game rules.

 It targets multiple platforms:
 - Android
 - JVM (Desktop)
 - WebAssembly JS (Browser)

-It's a Minesweeper clone.

 ### Prerequisites

-- JDK 11, because of Android
+- JDK 11 (because of Android)
 - Android SDK (for Android builds)
 - Latest Gradle version